 STUDY DESIGN

 Study Type/ Classification/ Discipline Safety, Immunogenicity, Efficacy

 Control Type Concurrent (active)

 Study Indication Type Treatment

 Intervention Model Parallel

 Blinding/Masking Double-blind

-Study Design This is a Phase 3/4, prospective, 2-arm, double-blind, randomized, controlled, multicenter study will assess the safety, immunogenicity, and effects on the antigenic and functional A1PI levels in the ELF following GLASSIA administration via a 5-micron in-line filter at a dosage of 60 mg/kg BW/week active A1PI protein (the dosing regimen that is currently approved by the Food and Drug Administration [FDA]) for 25 weeks in approximately 36 A1PI-deficient subjects.
-Subjects will be required to undergo bronchoscopy/bronchoalveolar lavage (BAL) procedures at baseline and during augmentation therapy on the levels of A1PI and the treatment in the ELF.
+Study Design This Phase 3/4, prospective, 2-arm, double-blind, randomized, controlled, multicenter study will assess the safety, immunogenicity, and effects on the antigenic and functional A1PI levels in the ELF following GLASSIA administration via a 5-micron in-line filter at a dosage of 60 mg/kg BW/week (the dosing regimen that is currently approved by the Food and Drug Administration [FDA]) for 25 weeks in approximately 36 A1PI-deficient subjects.
+Subjects will be required to undergo bronchoscopy/bronchoalveolar lavage (BAL) procedures at baseline and during augmentation therapy for the evaluation of the effects of GLASSIA augmentation therapy on the levels of A1PI and in the ELF.
 Once the target of 15 to 18 evaluable subjects has been reached, the remaining subjects to be enrolled will be waived from undergoing the baseline and on-treatment bronchoscopy/BAL procedures.
-A subject will be considered evaluable only if acceptable BAL samples (defined as a total recovery of ≥20% of the instilled volume of salme) are obtained at both baseline and on-treatment BAL visits.
+A subject will be considered evaluable only if acceptable BAL samples (defined as a total recovery of ≥20% of the instilled volume of saline) are obtained at both baseline and on-treatment BAL visits.
+A1PI-deficient subjects, who are A1PI treatment naïve or have been treated with A1PI augmentation therapy prior to study entry, will be enrolled.
+Subjects who are receiving or have recently been exposed to A1PI augmentation therapy at the time of study enrollment will be required to undergo an adequate washout period (minimum of 4 weeks from the time of prior A1PI treatment withdrawal) during screening.
+Screening A1PI measurement may be repeated due to suspected inadequate washout.
+During the washout period, subjects will be allowed to undergo other screening procedures for eligibility determination.
+Subjects meeting eligibility criteria will be required to undergo bronchoscopy/BAL procedures at baseline to collect BAL samples for the evaluation of the effects of GLASSIA augmentation therapy at the labeled dosage of 60 mg/kg BW/week on the levels of A1PI and in the ELF.
+Subjects who have completed the baseline bronchoscopy/BAL visit and have acceptable BAL

-Table 3-1 Treatment Assignments Treatment Arm No. of Subjects Per Arm Treatment 1 18 GLASSIA lot with particle loads representing the high end within the normal range observed in GLASSIA lots manufactured 2 18 GLASSIA lot with particle loads representing the low end within the normal range observed in GLASSIA lots manufactured
+Table 3-1 Treatment Assignments Treatment Arm No. of Subjects Per Arm Treatment Treatment 1 18 GLASSIA lot with particle loads representing the high end within the normal range observed in GLASSIA lots manufactured 2 18 GLASSIA lot with particle loads representing the low end within the normal range observed in GLASSIA lots manufactured

-During the treatment period, all subjects will receive weekly IV infusions of GLASSIA at 60 mg/kg BW active A1PI protein administered at a rate of 0.2 mL/kg/min for 25 weeks (ie, 25 planned infusions) via an IV administration set that includes a 5-micron in-line filter.
+During the treatment period, all subjects will receive weekly IV infusions of GLASSIA at 60 mg/kg BW administered at a rate of 0.2 mL/kg/min for 25 weeks (ie, 25 planned infusions) via an IV administration set that includes a 5-micron in-line filter.
 The first infusion (Week 1), as well as infusions during Week 13 and Week 25, must be administered at the study site to facilitate monitoring and reporting of potential adverse events (AEs) associated with GLASSIA infusions.
 At the investigator's discretion, subsequent infusions may be administered at the study site or at another suitable location (eg, the subject's home) by a qualified healthcare professional, as acceptable per local regulations and standard practices of the study site.
 The infusion rate may be decreased or the infusion may be interrupted or discontinued in an individual subject in the event of intolerable moderate to severe infusion-related AEs and/or at the discretion of the investigator.